debiki/talkyard-prod-one/README.md

         sudo ./scripts/schedule-daily-backups.sh

-1. Open a browser, go to the website, e.g. http://localhost, or http://www.example.com.
+1. Point a browser to the server address, e.g. <http://your-ip-addresss> or <http://www.example.com>
-   Sign up with the email address you specified when you edited `play.conf` earlier (see above).
+   or <http://localhost>.
+In the browser, click _Continue_ and create an admin account with the email address you specified when you edited `play.conf` earlier (see above).

-   If you haven't yet configured any email server, no email-address-verification-email was sent to you.
-However, you'll find an address verification URL in the server's log file:
-   `sudo docker-compose logs app`.
-Copy-paste it into the browser.
+   If you didn't configure any email server (in `play.conf`), no email-address-verification-email will be sent to you.
+However, you'll find an address verification URL in the server's log file, which you can view like so: `sudo docker-compose logs app`.
+Copy-paste the URL into the browser.

-Now point your browser to <http://your-ip-address> or <http://your.hostname> and follow the instructions.
+   You can [send an email again] / [write the URL to the log file again] by clicking the _Send email again_ button.

 Everything will restart automatically on server reboot.

 Afterwards: You also need to copy backups off-site regularly.
 See the Backups section below.